Home |

 Following the Bruce Highway further north I looked at some sugar cane, walked in some rainforest and visited Finch Hatton Gorge.

+The next stop was Townsville.
+It has a large underwater zoo with some interesting fish.
+Other things on display include the lethal box jellyfish.
+Across from Townsville is Magnetic Island.
+Cool name, no substance.
+Skip it if you have half a chance.
 Luckily, the next day was much more interesting.
 I stayed overnight at Cardwell, in a motel right next to the ocean.
 The next morning saw rising awfully early to take some pictures of the sunrise.
 The rest of the day was spent at Hinchinbrook Island.
 If you're ever there, say Hi to Bill from me.
 He probably doesn't remember me, but you never know.
 Definitely one of the highlights from the trip, Hinchinbrook Island.

 Still continuing along the coast, I arrived at Cairns (unless you want to dive at the Great Barrier Reef: skip it) and moved straight on to the Atherton Tablelands and Port Douglas.